Horizon-Hosting/documentation/knowledgebase/game_servers/beammp/cobalt_essentials/installation.md

 Cobalt essentials is a chat based administration plugin, which adds "essentials" to your server.
 It is a modular permissions and server management system, meaning you can get addons to extend it's functionality!

-Cobalt Essentials is written by [Preston](https://github.com/prestonelam2003) & contributors.
-It is available on [GitHub](https://github.com/prestonelam2003/CobaltEssentials).
-They have also have a [Discord server](https://discord.gg/UV74wNXKdz).
+It has been written by [Preston](https://github.com/prestonelam2003) & the open source community, and is available for download on [GitHub](https://github.com/prestonelam2003/CobaltEssentials).
+They also have a [Discord server](https://discord.gg/UV74wNXKdz) for support and other queries.

 ### Requirements

-A BeamMP Server running version 3.x.x
+ - A BeamMP Server running version `3.x.x`

 ### Installation